balena-io/docs/pages/integrations/azure.md

 git remote add resin <your-applications-remote-endpoint>
 ```

-Then all that's left to do is push your the repository to your resin.io application endpoint we have just created.
+Then all that's left to do is push your repository to your resin.io application endpoint we have just created.

 ```
 git push resin resin-sample-app:master